BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-23-kubecon-2018-copenhaguen-day-3.md

 Then, time to think about your attack surface.
 Attackers will find the weakest point, which is not always where your might think.
 What about the cloud around your Kubernetes cluster?
 Github is a great way of getting accesses (many commit their credentials and/or do not remove them from history -- bots are crawling this!).
 Developers' laptop are generally full of interesting data, and are not necessarily protected enough.

 On Kubernetes, external attackers will try to access the API server and etcd, the kubelets, or maybe inject malicious containers.
 You should turn off the *insecure port*, control access to kubelet and etcd, retrict the use of service tokens, restrict privileged containers, enable authentication and authorization on the API server, set pod security and network policies, and do regular upgrades.
 Also, don't forget about cloud rights.

+# Cloudbursting with Kubernetes - Irfan Ur Rehman & Quinton Hoole, Huawei Technologies

+That might not be everyone's problematic, but still interesting to hear about.
+If you have multiple cloud providers with different pricings, you might want to optimize your costs by using the most expensive only on load peaks.
+That is exactly what they did, using Kubernetes clusters federation and specific annotations.
+We won't go over this approach because we'll stick on one cloud provider, but that may be a thing for some people.

 # Operating a Global-Scale FaaS on Top of Kubernetes - Chad Arimura & Matt Stephenson, Oracle